 If your arrest was unlawful, one of two results will occur: you will be released or evidence against you is suppressed.
 If the prosecutor cannot garner sufficient evidence of probable cause before your initial appearance, the court will dismiss the case.
 If police obtained physical evidence through an illegal search and seizure or other such violation of the U.S. Constitution, a suppression hearing will be held and the judge will determine if the evidence should be excluded from introduction at your trial.

 All these considerations, and many more, must be reviewed between you and your Sacramento misdemeanor criminal attorney.
-If you are facing a misdemeanor criminal conviction and are not already represented by an attorney, contact our Sacramento criminal defense attorney Param Pabla for a free evaluation of your case.
+If you are facing a misdemeanor criminal conviction and are not already represented by an attorney, contact our Sacramento criminal defense attorney Param Pabla for an evaluation of your case.